Got any questions about your upcoming Amazon Online Assessment? Please feel free to contact us

 You are required to rate each response according to the options given.
 The assessment should take 15-20 minutes to complete.

-Your team has been assigned a new task to develop a real-time voting system for a new Amazon Prime show.
-The final show is scheduled to take place 5 weeks from now.
-When the show ends, a 5-minute voting window will take place where all votes will be tabulated.
+Your team has been assigned a new task creating a real-time voting system for a new Amazon Prime show, scheduled to occur in four weeks.
+After the show concludes, a 4-minute voting window will be initiated for tabulating votes.
+Please evaluate the effectiveness of each action listed below as if it were your next step.

-A. Create a proof of concept to test the system
+A. Establish a proof of concept to assess the system's functionality.

-B. Ask stakeholders about their specific requirements and clarify them
+B. Consult stakeholders regarding their specific requirements and seek clarification.

-C. Approach the problem with a fundamental library code
+C. Approach the issue by utilizing fundamental library code.

-E. Schedule a meeting to take the design team on board
+E. Arrange a meeting to involve the design team in the process.

 The practice simulations resemble the actual test and come with full explanations and solving tips on how to approach and solve each question